BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 1. How are simple queries structured in SPARQL?
 1. How is the result set of SPARQL queries structured?
 1. What advanced features does SPARQL offer?
-1. What are services maps and product maps?
-How can they be used?
+2. How can rules be implemented with SPARQL?
-1. Name knowledge representation services.
+1. Name knowledge representation services (services map).
-1. Name a few products that implement those services.
+1. Name a few products that implement those services (product map).
 1. How to select ontologies for a concrete application use cases?
 1. How to integrate various off-the-shelf ontologies?
 1. How to  select knowledge representation products for a concrete AI application project?